gomorpheus/morpheus-docs/release_notes/current.rst

              - Use credential sets (Infrastructure > Trust) to authenticate calls to populate REST-based Option Lists when creating the Option List via |morpheus| API and CLI :superscript:`5.5.0`
              - Use stored credentials to authenticate HTTP Tasks or Tasks executed on remote servers when creating Tasks via |morpheus| API and CLI :superscript:`5.5.0`
              - VMware Cloud integrations can be created from |morpheus| API and CLI using stored credentials as they already can from |morpheus| UI :superscript:`5.5.0`
-:Agent: - Windows Agent msi packages certificate updated.
-Note the Morpheus Windows Agent version has not changed, this update only applies to the installer packages, no need to update existing 1.8.0 agents. :superscript:`5.5.0`
 :Amazon: - Amazon RDS instance types updated to reflect those currently available in the Milan region. |morpheus| Plans also updated to reflect the change :superscript:`5.5.0`
 :Clouds: - Manual Cloud refresh (Refresh > Costing from the Cloud detail page) now allows the user to specify a costing period to refresh and whether costing data should be rebuilt entirely :superscript:`5.5.0`
 :Credentials: - OAuth2 credential types are now supported for populating REST-based Option Lists :superscript:`5.5.0`
 :Currency: - Support added for Japanese Yen currency (JPY) :superscript:`5.5.0`
             - Support added for Thai Baht currency (THB) :superscript:`5.5.0`
-:Docker: - Ubuntu 22.04 (Jammy) is now supported for provisioning Morpheus Docker Hosts & Morpheus KVM/Docker Hosts :superscript:`5.5.0`
 :Kubernetes: - Cluster Events added.
 K8s Cluster Detail page ``Logs`` tab renamed to monitoring with ``Logs`` and ``Events`` sub tabs :superscript:`5.5.0`
               - Console access added for MKS (Morpheus Kubernetes) POD Instances.
 Note: Support for External, AKS, EKS, and GKE POD Consoles planned for a later release. :superscript:`5.5.0`
               - Improved Kubernetes Cluster sync performance for reduced overhead and sync times :superscript:`5.5.0`